stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 Uses `dotnet test --filter` option syntax, [detailed here](https://docs.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests).

-### Use source link for dashboard reporter
+### Use Source Link for dashboard reporter

 Filling all settings to use the dashboard reporter could be a bit of a hustle.
-Thanks to [SourceLink](https://github.com/dotnet/sourcelink#readme), the repository URL and the full version (including the git SHA1) of a project can be included in the produced assembly.
+Thanks to [Source Link](https://github.com/dotnet/sourcelink#readme), the repository URL and the full version (including the git SHA1) of a project can be included in the produced assembly.

 Stryker now uses the information computed by SourceLink to automatically retrieve the project name (github.com/organization/project) and project version which are required for the dashboard reporter.